Save This Recipe

-You ever pull a pack of meat out of the freezer, squint at the date you scribbled six months ago, and think, “Is this still okay?”
-You’re not the only one.
-Freezing meat is one of those habits we all rely on—like tossing leftovers in the fridge and hoping for the best—but how long meat actually lasts in the freezer?
-That part gets fuzzy.
+You ever dig through your freezer, pull out a frosty pack of meat with a date you scribbled on six months back, and kind of squint at it, thinking, “Umm… is this still good?”
+Oh friend, you are not alone.
+Freezing meat is one of those practical routines we all lean on—right up there with tossing containers of leftovers in the fridge and crossing our fingers.
+But how long does meat actually stay good in the freezer?
+That answer feels a lot hazier than it should.

 Chicken Breast – The Weeknight Workhorse